search icon

 Recession Definition

-A recession is a significant and sustained economic downturn characterized by a decline in economic activity, resulting in decreased consumer spending, investment, and employment.
+A recession is a significant and sustained economic downturn characterized by a broad decline in economic activity, resulting in decreased consumer spending, investment, and employment.

 Starts at $0 + state fees and only takes 5-10 minutes

-Excellent 4.8 out of 5 stars 18,295 reviews
+Excellent 4.8 out of 5 stars 21,237 reviews

 A recession is a significant decline in economic activity in a given region that lasts for an extended period of time.
 In recent decades, experts have disagreed on whether falling gross domestic product (GDP) is enough to indicate a recession.
+When a recession looms, businesses and consumers often become more cautious with their spending, which can further exacerbate economic downturns.

 What is a recession?

 The recession definition used to be identified by two consecutive quarters of negative GDP growth.
 In recent years, the National Bureau of Economic Research (NBER), which officially declares recessions in the United States, defines a recession as a significant decline in economic activity spread across the economy.
-NBER states that this decline must last more than a few months and be visible in real GDP, real income, employment, industrial production, and wholesale-retail sales before it will declare a recession.
+NBER states that this decline must last more than a few months and be visible in real GDP, real income, employment, industrial production, and wholesale and retail sales before it will declare a recession.

 Understanding Recession